Environmental resource management: Tools

 Other strategies exist that rely on making simple distinctions rather than building top-down management "systems" using performance audits and full cost accounting.
 For instance, Ecological Intelligent Design divides products into consumables, service products or durables and unsaleables – toxic products that no one should buy, or in many cases, do not realize they are buying.
 By eliminating the unsaleables from the comprehensive outcome of any purchase, better environmental resource management is achieved without systems.

 Another example that diverges from top-down management is the implementation of community based co-management systems of governance.
 An example of this is community based subsistence fishing areas, such as is implemented in Ha'ena, Hawaii.
 Community based systems of governance allow for the communities who most directly interact with the resource and who are most deeply impacted by the overexploitation of said resource to make the decisions regarding its management, thus empowering local communities and more effectively managing resources.

 Recent successful cases have put forward the notion of integrated management.
 It shares a wider approach and stresses out the importance of interdisciplinary assessment.
 It is an interesting notion that might not be adaptable to all cases.

+Case Study: Kissidougou, Guinea (Fairhead, Leach)

+Kissidougou, Guinea's dry season brings about fires in the open grass fires which defoliate the few trees in the savanna.
+There are villages within this savanna surrounded by "islands" of forests, allowing for forts, hiding, rituals, protection from wind and fire, and shade for crops.
+According to scholars and researchers in the region during the late-19th and 20th centuries, there was a steady decline in tree cover.
+This led to colonial Guinea's implementation of policies, including the switch of upland to swamp farming; bush-fire control; protection of certain species and land; and tree planting in villages.
+These policies were carried out in the form of permits, fines, and military repression.

+But, Kissidougou villagers claim their ancestors' established these islands.
+Many maps and letters evidence France's occupation of Guinea, as well as Kissidougou's past landscape.
+During the 1780s to 1860s "the whole country [was] prairie."
+James Fairhead and Melissa Leach, both environmental anthropologists at the University of Sussex, claim the state's environmental analyses "casts into question the relationships between society, demography, and environment."
+With this, they reformed the state's narratives: Local land use can be both vegetation enriching and degrading; combined effect on resource management is greater than the sum of their parts; there is evidence of increased population correlating to an increase in forest cover.
+Fairhead and Leach support the enabling of policy and socioeconomic conditions in which local resource management conglomerates can act effectively.
+In Kissidougou, there is evidence that local powers and community efforts shaped the island forests that shape the savanna's landscape.